Read-The-Question/rtq-review/src/pages/md/papers/oundle-school--11-plus--maths--2017--sample-paper-6.md

 All part a) , b) and c) take variable as a instead of x then solve accordingly.

+New Comment:

+part c) Cancelation not shown, a missing in last two steps

+2a = 3 - 15

+a = -12/6  (a missing in this line)

+a = -2 x 6 / 6    (add this step)

+cancel 6

+a = -2

 </div>

 <div class='review'>